 Safe Routes to Transit

-There are three parts to the Safe Routes to Transit program:
+There are two components to the Safe Routes to Transit program:

-- Bus Stops under the Els projects improve pedestrian and driver safety and circulation at bus stops located underneath elevated subway structures.
+- Bus Stops under the El projects improve pedestrian safety and accessibility at bus stops located underneath elevated subway structures.

-- Sidewalks to Buses projects create or improve sidewalks, crosswalks and other parts of the walking environment around bus stops where walking is difficult today.
+- Sidewalks to Buses projects create or improve sidewalks, crosswalks and other pedestrian improvements around bus stops where walking is difficult or accessible facilities do not exist.

 Sidewalks to Buses

-Sidewalks to Buses is a new initiative to provide sidewalks and other pedestrian safety improvements to improve access to bus stops, especially where sidewalks do not currently exist.
+Sidewalks to Buses is an initiative that seeks to improve access to bus stops at locations where sidewalks do not currently exist or are substandard.
 The initiative will include installation of new sidewalks, crosswalks, and bus waiting areas to facilitate walking and transit use.
 Priority will be given to areas where pedestrians face high-speed or high-volume traffic on their way to and from bus stops.
-The DOT will install up to 1/4 mile of new sidewalk and pedestrian improvements at up to 15 bus stops per year through 2030.
-DOT has already completed one pilot location at the southeast corner of the intersection between West Mosholu Parkway South and Paul Avenue in the Bronx.

 Mosholu Parkway and Paul Avenue in the Bronx: